ametricPURDUE/Chat-App/README.md

 ChatClient:
 Search method/code
-- Doesn't need to be method but it will look nicer Messaging method/code
+- Doesn't need to be method but it will look nicer\n Messaging method/code\n
-View profile method
+View profile method\n
 ^
 above methods need to work with server as well